Akashn12434/Boss-Wallah-AI-Engineer-Assessment/README.md

-# Codemonk---Backend-Intern-Assignment-
+# Boss Wallah Chatbot – Smart Support for Learners
-**Boss Wallah - AI Support Chatbot** is an intelligent virtual assistant designed to help users explore Boss Wallah's course offerings.
+ An intelligent virtual assistant chatbot designed to help users explore Boss Wallah's course offerings.
 The chatbot uses advanced AI capabilities to answer course-related questions, provide multilingual responses, suggest career opportunities, and perform web-based searches when necessary.

 It delivers contextual, conversational answers in the user’s preferred language.
 This project combines **RAG (Retrieval-Augmented Generation)** for course content queries with **AI agents** for general knowledge and location-based queries, providing a seamless educational assistant experience.